elcoco/serialkiller/README.md

 ### Introduction
 Nobody likes to use the arduino IDE, but it functions well for uploading code to your MCU.
-Now it's slightly easier to use your favorite editor, keeping a serial monitor open and
+One problem I experienced while using my favorite editor, was that you have to exit the serial
-uploading code without manualy exiting serial monitor to free up serial port for code upload.
+monitor to free the serial port so code can be uploaded.

-eg:
+SerialKiller is a serial monitor that can be externally signaled to free up the serial port.
 ```
 # This example will free up serial, upload code and connect to serial again.
 $ sk -l && arduino --upload my_super_awesome_project.ino && sk -u